isabella232/fundamental-shelp/README.md

 # License

-Copyright (c) 2018 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE file](LICENSE).
+Copyright (c) 2018-2021 SAP SE or an SAP affiliate company and fundamental-shelp contributors.
+Please see our [LICENSE](LICENSE) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/fundamental-shelp).